ForModLabUHel/forClimate/README_mottiprebas.md

 # Framework to run PREBAS and Motti under changing climate
 >[!NOTE]
->The framework, implemented in the `mottprebas.py` script, can be used with single site Motti initialization files.
+>The framework, put together in the main `mottprebas.py` script, can be used with single site Motti initialization files.

 ## Installation
 The following software must be present.
 Python, R/RStudio and RTools are available from Luke Software Center: